neoceph/Cpp_development_framework/readme.md

 - Project name needs to be changed in two places
     1. Line #3 of the root directory CMakeLists.txt file `set(Project Project-Name)`.
 The 'Project-Name' can be changed to any appropriate name.
     2. Line #35 `PROJECT_NAME = "AM-CFD"` of the [Doxyfile.in](./documentation/Doxyfile.in) located in the *./documentation* directory.

-## Requirements
-- Doxygen 1.9.4
-- Sphinx 4.4.0
-- Latexmk (required for pdf generation)
-    - if not available can be installed with `sudo apt-get update -y` and next `sudo apt-get install -y latexmk`
-    - for .sty file not found use `apt install texlive-latex-extra`

 ## Generating documentation
 - Under the build directory after a successful build `make docs` will generate api documentation under doc/api directory